 Living on a cruise ship in retirement could be a cost-saving measure for seniors who may be working with a smaller financial nest egg.

 According to Cruise Market Watch, a website that provides statistics about the ocean cruise industry, the average person spent approximately $212 per day aboard a cruise ship in 2018.
-This included the ticket price and on-board spending for food, entertainment and miscellaneous purchases.
+This included the ticket price and onboard spending for food, entertainment and miscellaneous purchases.
 Based on that number, the average cost of living aboard a cruise ship year-round would total a little more than $77,000 for retirees taking a nomadic approach.
 So if you were planning to spend 20 years in retirement, you could spend $1.54 million to live on a cruise ship.

 To put that cost in perspective, the average 65+ household spends $49,542 annually or around $135 per day, according to the Bureau of Labor Statistics.
 Over a 20-year retirement window, that amounts to $989,040.
 When you compare the numbers, cruise ship living obviously looks more expensive.
 That’s assuming, however, that seniors are indeed paying $212 or more per day to live aboard a cruise ship full-time.

-Buying a Cabin
+Buying a Permanent Cabin for Retirement

 The cost could be lower for seniors who establish themselves as permanent residents aboard a cruise ship.
 There are several cruise lines that allow travelers to purchase an apartment or condo onboard, with food and other amenities included.
 However, this could also be a much more expensive option depending on what type of cabin you’re purchasing.

 Storylines, for example, is a newer cruise line offering retirees and other travelers the opportunity to purchase onboard condominiums starting at around $352,000 for 172 square feet.
 At the high end, Storylines offers permanent residences starting at $3.2 million for up to 1,690 square feet.
 The purchase price includes all meals and beverages for residents, laundry service, onboard gratuities and laundry service.
 The cruise line also offers an onboard fresh foods market for residents who prefer to prepare meals themselves.

 Assuming that retirees pay cash for an all-inclusive condo that includes meals, rather than financing it over the long-term, that could substantially lower the cost of living.
 You do, however, have to factor in the annual assessment fees.
 These fees cover things like ship maintenance, supplies and staff salaries.
-With Storylines, the average daily assessment fee ranges from $70 per person to $205 per person, based on the choice of condo.
+With Storylines, the average daily assessment fee ranges from $70 per person to $205 per person, based on the choice of the condo.
 At that rate, the yearly cost of living onboard permanently would range from $25,550 to $74,825.

 Of course, if you decide to keep your home while living on a cruise ship, it would change those numbers.
 And even if you sell, you may have to account for other land-side expenses, such as storage for personal property or vehicles, or debts you may still be paying off.